-A good place to start comparing options is SoftwareAdvice.com.
+One that is recommended by the personal finance site Nerdwallet is the cloud-based Upserve, which is Nerdwallet’s POS pick for full-service restaurants..
 Your final choice for a POS should deliver benefits like greater efficiency and a better customer experience.
 The right POS can also improve sales by allowing you to speed up transactions, split tickets and prevent errors that frustrate customers.

 Have you ever had a week like this?
 You finally get staff schedules worked out, only to have to redo them when team members need to swap shifts.
 Then you find yourself doing damage control because a problem from one shift didn’t get reported to the next one.
 A successful restaurant requires smart staffing and seamless teamwork.
 That’s not always easy, of course, in such a hectic business.
 A little technology upgrade can help you head off miscommunications and scheduling goofs.

 Planday is an online tool that lets you both map out work schedules (including handling swaps and requests easily) and stay in touch with your staff.
 You can send messages to specific groups (for example, all bartenders) or to all employees at a specific location, schedule updates to be sent to employees when they clock in and even set up employee-to-employee messaging.
 You can use Planday at any time and from any device — something that’s important in the ever-changing restaurant business.
 Users report that they save on both admin time and payroll.
 And your staff members enjoy greater autonomy and flexibility.